isaazgarcia/asana-node-uploader/README.md

 Script to upload files to an Asana Task.

-You can use an .env to put your creds or send it as an argument to the script.
+You can use an .env to put your credentials or send it as an argument to the script.

 Example
 ```